SLO

 Why mystical suffering?

-God, in His plan, had it that Magdalena, in a special mystical way, would suffer and make satisfaction for the sins of others.
+God, in His plan, had it that Magdalena, in a special mystical way, would suffer and make reparation for the sins of others.
 Magdalena could have rejected that offer from God, but she did not.
 She voluntarily and consciously took it upon herself.
-She did not only meditate on Christ's suffering but also through visions and the stigmata mystically shared in it.
+She did not only meditate on Christ's suffering but also shared in it mystically through visions and the stigmata.
 With intense physical and mental pain and spirtual abandonment, she relived the suffering of Jesus nearly every day.
 Why God intended this kind of suffering for her, only He knows.
 She faithfully accepted and patiently endured it as an offering.
 The veil that conceals the strength and value of human suffering in the eyes of God was removed from her.
 She knew the high price of the offering of suffering in the salvation of the world.
 Therefore, in her prayers she brought the suffering of others before God and most often took their burdens onto her own shoulders and offered them to Him.
 In this way, the Lord allowed her to call His mercy upon those who carried a heavy cross or were distant from Him.
 And the soul for whom Magdalena suffered also reached God's mercy.
 In the sacrifice of her own suffering, she followed the example of Christ and was an aide in His salvation of the world.

 What is mystical death?
 Does one still live?